 Emerson’s Board of Trustees would like your input regarding vaccination and other requirements for in-person activities.

-In the interest of protecting our community and the most vulnerable, along with the current elevated rate of cases in LA County, we highly recommend full vaccinations and boosters and require masking at all church gatherings.
+In the interest of protecting our community and the most vulnerable, we highly recommend full vaccinations and boosters.
+We have been requiring masking at all church gatherings but are currently reviewing that decision.
 Please also review our Health and Safety Covenant (see webpage).

-Currently, to attend in-person services and other indoor activities, we expect you to wear a well-fitting, high-quality mask (N95, KN95, KF94); and adhere to safety protocols for in-person services.
-We expect you to stay home if you are sick or have been exposed to COVID or other contagious illnesses, and to contact the office if you discover you were exposed to COVID shortly before or while attending Emerson in-person.
+Currently, to attend in-person services and other indoor activities, we expect you to bring and wear a well-fitting, high-quality mask (N95, KN95, KF94); and adhere to safety protocols for in-person services.
+We do remove masks during our after service coffee hour.
+If you are sick or have been exposed to COVID or other contagious illnesses we expect you to stay home and invite you to participate on zoom from the comfort of your home.
+Also, please contact the office if you discover you were exposed to COVID (or other highly contagious disease) shortly before or while attending Emerson in-person.
 Future changes will be based on the status of the virus, scientific findings, and our Unitarian Universalist principles.